My favorite cinnamon rolls - soft and sticky, sweet buns

 - Add flour, mix it slightly with a spoon then add salt and mix well until there are no visible traces of flour.
 Set aside for 5 minutes so that the flour would absorb the liquids and the dough would be easier to handle.

 - Work the dough for about 10 minutes or until the dough becomes smooth and elastic.
 Transfer the dough into a bowl, cover it with the plastic wrap, and let it rise in a warm place for 1 hour and a half or until it doubles the volume.
+The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.

 - After this time deflate the dough and roll out on a floured surface into a rectangle (about 1 cm and a half in height).
 Spread the rectangle with cinnamon mixed with brown sugar.